tinhbuon1102/carome/wp-content/plugins/ml-slider/readme.txt

 * Initial version

 == Upgrade Notice ==
-* 3.11.1 : Update now if the Gutenberg block loading animation is stuck.
+* 3.14.0 : Update now to be able to duplicate your slideshow